Curt-Park/Curt-Park/myResume/resume.md

 :   **Ericsson (Anyang)**

     - Developed and tested LTE RBS L3 features such as Mobility and Load Balancing.
-    - Improved memory usage by over 20% through enhancements in UE Context reference methods in L3.
+    - Improved memory usage by over 20% through enhancements in User Equipment Context in L3.
     - Recognized as a specialist in L3 test automation at the Korea R&D center and gained experience with world-class CI/CD and collaboration systems.

 Nov 2013 -<br> May 2014